rksm/clj-org-analyzer/README.md

 ### Standalone

 Download the [latest jar file](https://github.com/rksm/clj-org-analyzer/releases/latest) and run it! (double click or from command line, see below).
+It will open a new browser window, if you close it the server will stop in a few seconds.

 ### Emacs